hiddenlayerai/terraform-databricks-hiddenlayer-autoscan/README.md

 The core module is workspace-scoped and cloud-agnostic.
 Pass an aliased provider per workspace via the `providers` meta-argument (see the multi-workspace example).

-Creating the service principal itself (the cloud-specific part) will live in the optional `modules/identity-*` submodules; today you supply an existing SP.
+The optional `[modules/identity-azure](./modules/identity-azure)` submodule handles the cloud-specific part for Azure: given a pre-existing Entra ID-backed service principal it looks the SP up at the Databricks account level and assigns it to one or more workspaces via a single module call, then outputs the `application_id` for the root module's `run_as_service_principal_application_id`.
+Use it when you want Terraform to own the workspace-assignment step; skip it and pass `application_id` directly if that assignment is managed elsewhere.

 ## Notebook source of truth

-The notebooks in [`notebooks/`](./notebooks) are vendored from `hiddenlayerai/hiddenlayer-databricks-model-scanner` and pinned in `notebooks/.upstream-version`.
+The notebooks in `[notebooks/](./notebooks)` are vendored from `hiddenlayerai/hiddenlayer-databricks-model-scanner` and pinned in `notebooks/.upstream-version`.
 The `notebook-drift` workflow fails if they drift, and the upstream repo opens a sync PR here on each release.

 ## Inputs

-See [`variables.tf`](./variables.tf) for the full list.
+See `[variables.tf](./variables.tf)` for the full list.
 Required: `cluster_id`, `schemas`.

 ## Limitations

 - HiddenLayer credentials are stored in Terraform state via `databricks_secret`;
 protect your state backend (or use an Azure Key Vault-backed scope variant).
-- Runtime-created scan jobs are not represented in Terraform state.